cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/solution/README.md

 ![](./img/c34-image4.png)

-Then add the payload pho fucntion to the elementor-pro.php file in the provided Github elementor-pro.zip package with this payload php code instead.
+Then add the payload php function to the elementor-pro.php file in the provided Github elementor-pro.zip package with this payload php code instead.
 Keep the name, and then rezip the contents into a zip file named elementor.pro.zip that preserves the previous contents.

 It should look something like this: